pszer/wallpaper-tags/README.md

 tags pape {'AND'} tag1 tag2 tag3 ...
 ```
 The arguments to 'pape' are the same as for 'query'.
 This option will find all wallpapers
-specified by your search requirements and show them in a feh slideshow in a new window.
-In
+specified by your search requirements and show them in sxiv.
+In sxiv left-click to view image
-feh, press LEFT/RIGHT ARROWS to switch between images in the slideshow and press RETURN on an
+in full, right-click to mark an image and press 'q' to quit (default bindings).
+If you've
-image to make it your wallpaper.
+marked an image and you quit sxiv, it will be made your new wallpaper.